openstack/charm-guide/doc/source/admin/ops-live-migrate-vms.rst

 Keystone token expiration times should be increased when dealing with oversized VMs as expired tokens will prevent the cloud database from being updated.
-This will lead to migration failure and a corrupted database entry.
-See `Keystone tokens`_ in the OpenStack Charms Deployment Guide.
+This will lead to migration failure and a corrupted database entry (see :ref:`keystone_tokens`).

 To set the token expiration time to three hours (from the default one hour):